-YouTube’s livestream of the white nationalism hearing showed everything horrible about YouTube
+YouTube’s live stream of the white nationalism hearing showed everything horrible about YouTube

 Today, the House Judiciary Committee held a hearing about the role social media plays in hate crimes and the rise of white nationalism, an increasingly disturbing topic in the wake of events such as the live-streamed shooting in New Zealand last month.
 A representative of Google, which owns YouTube, appeared at the hearing to defend the video sharing site, asserting that “hate has no place on YouTube.”

-Except it clearly does, as evidenced by the many hate-filled comments that appeared alongside the YouTube live-stream of the hearing.
+Except it clearly does, as evidenced by the many hate-filled comments that appeared alongside the YouTube live stream of the hearing.
 It got so bad that YouTube shut down the chat feature, as CNBC reported.

 Google rep claims hate speech “has no place on YouTube.”
 At the same time, the comment stream for this hearing was just disabled because it was filling up with racist / anti-semitic comments. pic.twitter.com/jFtXSdDHYU